Need to talk? Call 1800 882 436.

 Whooping cough in babies and children

-Find out about the symptoms of whooping cough, how to prevent it spreading, when your child should see a doctor and when they can get vaccinated against it.
+Find out about the symptoms of whooping cough, how to prevent it spreading, when your child should see a doctor and when they can get vaccinated.

 Read more on Pregnancy, Birth & Baby website